ickw/DDBluetooth/README.md

 ##Blocks Callback Design

+###Initialize
+`state` - "CBCentralManagerState" will be returned to check bluetooth status on the central devices

 ### Scan
 `found` - called whenever new peripheral is found
 `stop` - called when scan stops after specified interval